nowcom-johnperez/infrastructure/README.md

 Publish:
-yarn publish-pkgs -s "username/rancher-extension" -b "main" -f In assets > copy index.yaml content and past it in root index.yaml Edit charts/nowcom/version/templates/cr.yaml
+yarn publish-pkgs -s "username/rancher-extension" -b "main" -f /// this is for prod yarn publish-pkgs -s "username/rancher-extension" -b "dev" -f /// this is for dev In assets > copy index.yaml content and past it in root index.yaml Edit charts/nowcom/version/templates/cr.yaml